Local Node Differential Privacy: Introduction

-\paragraph{Structural properties of \LNDP.} Finally, we study \LNDP as a model and uncover behavior that does not appear in the standard local (tabular) setting.
-We separate \emph{pure} \LNDP (i.e., \ezLNDP) from \emph{approximate} \LNDP (i.e., \edLNDP with $\delta>0$) by showing that pure \LNDP enjoys an \emph{advanced grouposition} property: if two graphs differ in the incident edges of $k$ nodes, then for all $\delta\in(0,1]$, the corresponding output distributions of an \ezLNDP algorithm are $\bparen{O\bparen{\eps\cdot\sqrt{k\log(1/\del)}}, \del}$-indistinguishable (see \cref{thm:adv-grp}).
-Thus, group privacy degrades like $O(\eps\sqrt{k})$ for $k$ rewired nodes, rather than the usual $O(\eps k)$.
-Any class of algorithms that satisfy such a guarantee cannot distinguish cliques whose sizes differ by about $1/\eps^2$ nodes.
-In contrast, our \edLNDP algorithm for estimating the size of a large clique achieves error $O\bigl(\smallepsdel\bigr)$.
-This means that approximate \LNDP does \emph{not} satisfy this strengthened group-privacy guarantee and, unlike in the standard LDP setting---where noninteractive pure and approximate LDP are essentially equivalent \cite{BunNS19}---pure and approximate \LNDP are genuinely different.
+\paragraph{Structural properties of \LNDP.} Finally, we uncover behavior of \LNDP algorithms that does not appear in the standard local (tabular) setting.
+We show that approximate \LNDP (i.e., when $\delta>0$) is strictly more powerful than pure \LNDP (i.e., when $\delta=0$), in contrast with the result of \cite{BunNS19} showing that every noninteractive approximate LDP algorithm can be simulated by a noninteractive pure LDP algorithm.
+Specifically, we prove an \emph{advanced grouposition} property for pure \LNDP: if two graphs differ in the incident edges of $k$ nodes, then an \ezLNDP algorithm produces $\bparen{O\bparen{\eps\cdot\sqrt{k\log(1/\del)}}, \del}$-indistinguishable outputs (\cref{thm:adv-grp}), for all $\delta>0$.
+Thus group privacy degrades like $O(\eps\sqrt{k})$, preventing pure \LNDP algorithms from distinguishing cliques of sizes differing by about $1/\eps^2$.
+In contrast, our \edLNDP clique size estimation algorithm distinguishes cliques whose sizes differ by $\Theta_\del(1/\eps)$, so approximate \LNDP is strictly more powerful.